Who Are Bupa?

 This option means the NHS will manage all of your cancer care.
 However, if there’s a drug, treatment or procedure the NHS does not offer due to cost, Bupa will still step in to pay for this treatment.

-As you can see, when you’re looking to compare UK private medical insurance policies there are lots of points to consider.
-With so many factors and a lot of different terminology at play, it can be tricky to do an accurate like-for-like comparison between providers.
+As you can see when it comes to putting Health Insurance in place there are lots of points to consider.
+With so many factors and a lot of different terminology at play, it can be tricky to know exactly what you need.

 We started Drewberry™ because we were tired of being treated like a number.